-The licensee has submitted that the actual distribution losses for FY 2010-11 are 14.65%, as against the approved level of 14.00% in the revised estimate for FY 2010-11.
-It is submitted by the licensee that as per MYT Regulations, the distribution losses need to be treated as controllable and any gain or loss has to be dealt with accordingly as per provisions of MYT Regulations.
+The licensee has submitted that the actual distribution losses for FY 2010-11 are 28.10%, as against the approved level of 30.00% in the Tariff Order for FY 2010-11.
+The petitioner submitted that the distribution loss is highly influenced by the loss of agriculture category.
+It is submitted that during the FY 2010-11, due to immense rainfall in the Company's area during the monsoon, energy drawl by the Agriculture consumers had reduced.
+Moreover, post monsoon rain within the PGVCL's license area due to environmental disturbance had also affected energy drawl by Agriculture Category consumers.
+Both these factors led to the reduction in distribution losses in the licensee area.
+It is also submitted by the licensee that as per MYT Regulations, the distribution losses need to be treated as controllable and any gain or loss has to be dealt with accordingly as per provisions of MYT Regulations.

-The MGVCL has submitted that the actual distribution losses are 14.65% for FY 2010-11, against 13.00% approved in MYT order dated 17th January 2009 and 14% considered in the Tariff Order dated 31st March, 2010.
+The PGVCL has contended that the actual distribution losses are 28.10% for FY 2010-11, as against 30.00% considered in the Tariff Order for FY 2010-11 dated 31st March, 2010 and 26.00% approved in MYT Order dated 17th January, 2009.

-The Commission considers the distribution losses at 13.00% for FY 2010-11 for truing up of FY 2010-11, as given in the table below:
+The Commission accordingly considers the distribution losses at 26.00% for truing up of FY 2010-11 as given in the Table below:

-Table 4.3 Distribution Losses considered for truing up for FY 2010-11
+Table 4.3: Distribution losses considered for truing up for FY 2010-11

-Particulars FY 2010-11 (Approved in MYT Order) FY 2010-11 (Considered in Tariff Order) FY 2010-11 (Actual) FY 2010-11 (Considered in True up) Distribution losses 13.00 14.00 14.65 13.00
+Particulars FY 2010-11 (Approved in MYT Order) FY 2010-11 (Approved in Tariff Order) FY 2010-11 (Actual) FY 2010-11 (Considered in True up) Distribution losses 26.00 30.00 28.10 26.00